-At left is a photo of Lila Leeds, circa 1949.
+Above is a photo of Lila Leeds, circa 1949.
 Leeds started in Hollywood as a hatcheck girl, quickly married conductor Jack Little, and eventually scored roles in films such as Moonrise, and So, You Want To Be a Detective.
 But her film roles paled in comparison to the lasting notoriety she achieved for being arrested with Robert Mitchum in 1948 for possession of marijuana.
 She spent sixty days in jail, and was released to discover that her career was over.
 She did manage one more film role, the ironically titled She Shoulda Said No!, but soon was forced to leave Hollywood behind.
 According to another notorious Hollywood arrestee, Cheryl Crane, Leeds had picked up a heroin habit while in prison, which hindered her attempts to get her career back on track at least as much as her ruined reputation.
 Leeds eventually died in obscurity.
 That was ten years ago today.

 |Hollywoodland||Jun 19 2009|

 We have another issue of On the Q.T. today.
 The cover subject, Beverly Aadland, was a teenaged actress who earned notoriety for being Errol Flynn’s last lover.
 Flynn always preferred young girls—oftentimes too young, depending on whom you believe.
 When he wrote his disappointingly bland (at least to us) autobiography My Wicked, Wicked Ways, the dedication read: To a small companion.
 We would have guessed Flynn meant his cock, since it got him into so much trouble during his life, but more informed sources than us say the companion he meant was Beverly Aadland.
 We stand corrected, and she stands explained for those who didn’t know who she was.